2022 CONCACAF W Championship: Format

 Eight teams played in the tournament, drawn into two groups of four teams and played single round-robin matches.
 The top two teams of each group advanced to the knockout stage, and qualified for the 2023 FIFA Women's World Cup.
 The two third-placed teams from the group stage advanced to the inter-confederation play-offs.
 The number of slots is an expansion from the previous Women's World Cup qualifying competition, which allocated only 3.5 spots to CONCACAF.

 The knockout stage featured the semi-finals, a third place match, and the final to determine the champions.
 The winners of the competition qualified for the football tournament at the 2024 Summer Olympics in France, while the second and third-placed teams advanced to the CONCACAF Olympic play-off.

 Tiebreakers

 Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
 The rankings of teams in each group were determined as follows (regulations Articles 12.3):

 If two or more teams are equal on the basis of the above three criteria, their rankings are determined as follows:

 Draw

-The group stage draw was held on 19 April 2022, 19:00 EDT (UTC−4), in Miami.
+The group stage draw was held on 19 April 2022, 19:00 EDT (UTC−4), in Miami, Florida, United States.
 The eight teams were split into four pots of two teams each, based on the FIFA Women's World Rankings of June 2021.
 The highest-ranked nation, the United States, was automatically placed in position 1 of Group A, while the second highest-ranked nation, Canada, was placed in position 1 of Group B. The remaining teams were drawn into Group A and B in order, taking the position corresponding to their pot.